• Skip to primary navigation

 This indirect heating gives a gentle, steady environment for delicate dishes like custards and cheesecakes.

-The water acts as a buffer, controlling heat and preventing curdling or toughness.
+The water is a buffer, controlling heat and preventing curdling or toughness.

 Which method to use depends on the desired outcome.